fra2z/top_interactive_commands/README.md

        *  The  commands  shown  with  an  asterisk (`*') are not available in Secure mode, nor will they be shown on the level-1 help screen.

-   4b.
+### 4b.
 SUMMARY AREA Commands

-       The summary area interactive commands are always available  in  both  full-screen  mode  and  alter‐ nate-display  mode.
+The summary area interactive commands are always available  in  both  full-screen  mode  and  alter‐nate-display  mode.
 They affect the beginning lines of your display and will determine the position of messages and prompts.

-       These commands always impact just the `current' window/field group.
+These commands always impact just the 'current' window/field group.
 See topic 5.
-ALTERNATE-DISPLAY Provisions and the `g' interactive command for insight into `current' windows and field groups.
+ALTERNATE-DISPLAY Provisions and the 'g' interactive command for insight into 'current' windows and field groups.

           C  :Show-scroll-coordinates toggle
               Toggle an informational message which is displayed whenever the message line is not otherwise